cultureandempire/cultureandempire.github.io/cande.md

 | 2040 | $217.46 |
 | 2050 | $0.69 |

-Clearly as late as 2006, it was only possible to store data only on a fraction of the population, the so-called "Persons of Interest".
+Clearly as late as 2006, it was only possible to store data only on a fraction of the population, the so-called "Persons of Interest."
 These make a nice data set for several reasons.
 First, no politician who cares about elections is going to refuse a request to spy on a potential terrorist.
 Second, these people produce data that can be cross-checked with real-life events such as political protests or bombings.
 Third, it's a data set that can be expanded organically to cover everyone.

 That expansion has happened.
 The TDS has grown (by the Spider's own account) from persons of interest, to anyone they people talk to, which is one degree of separation, or one hop.
 Then, anyone *those people talk to*, or two hops.
 And today, three hops.
 This easily covers the whole domestic population.
 "Talking to" someone could simply mean visiting the same website.